As the lights of the massive basketball arena dimmed, the crowd grew hushed

 was whether drug legalization would limit or increase HIV's spread; another

-topic discussed was whether money should be spent on extensive HIV testing
+topic discussed was whether money should be spent on extensive HIV testing in

 The plenary sessions ended about 11:00, and most people headed next door to